-This manual covers the details of the iQ Frames and QOR.32.
-Axia's iQ is designed to operate as a standalone console however it also has network capabilities.
+This manual covers the details of the Radius control surface and QOR.16.
+Radius is designed to operate as a standalone console; however, it also has network capabilities.
 To learn more about these concepts, you may wish to read Introduction to Livewire: System Design Reference and Primer and Audio Over IP: Building Pro AoIP Systems with Livewire by Steve Church and Skip Pizzi, available from Elsevier Press.